What is deep learning and how does it work? 25 machine learning interview questions with answers

 Types of neural networks

 Neural networks are sometimes described in terms of their depth, including how many layers they have between input and output, or the model's so-called hidden layers.
 This is why the term neural network is used almost synonymously with deep learning.
-They can also be described by the number of hidden nodes the model has or in terms of how many input layers and output layers each node has.
+Neural networks can also be described by the number of hidden nodes the model has, or in terms of how many input layers and output layers each node has.
 Variations on the classic neural network design enable various forms of forward and backward propagation of information among tiers.

-Specific types of artificial neural networks include the following:
+Specific types of ANNs include the following:

 Feed-forward neural networks

 One of the simplest variants of neural networks, these pass information in one direction, through various input nodes, until it makes it to the output node.
 The network might or might not have hidden node layers, making their functioning more interpretable.
 It's prepared to process large amounts of noise.
+This type of ANN computational model is used in technologies such as facial recognition and computer vision.

-Recurrent neural networks (RNNs)
+Recurrent neural networks

-This neural network starts with the same front propagation as a feed-forward network but then goes on to remember all processed information to reuse it in the future.
+This neural network starts with the same front propagation as a feed-forward network, but then goes on to remember all processed information to reuse it in the future.
 If the network's prediction is incorrect, then the system self-learns and continues working toward the correct prediction during backpropagation.
+This type of ANN is frequently used in text-to-speech conversions.

-Convolutional neural networks (CNNs)
+Convolutional neural networks

-CNNs are one of the most popular models used today.
+Convolutional neural networks (CNNs) are one of the most popular models used today.
 This computational model uses a variation of multilayer perceptrons and contains one or more convolutional layers that can be either entirely connected or pooled.
 These convolutional layers create feature maps that record a region of the image that's ultimately broken into rectangles and sent out for nonlinear processing.

 The CNN model is particularly popular in the realm of image recognition.
 It has been used in many of the most advanced applications of AI, including facial recognition, text digitization and NLP.
 Other use cases include paraphrase detection, signal processing and image classification.